Amsterdam/GOB-Documentation/README.md

 ### End-to-End tests

 The End-to-End tests can be found in the [GOB-Test](https://github.com/Amsterdam/GOB-Test) repo.
-See the [GOB-Test repo](https://github.com/Amsterdam/GOB-Test).

 ## Local Development